 Our award-winning, internationally diverse faculty comprises an ideal blend of teaching scholars and working professionals.
-Our faculty is passionate about teaching and mentoring.
-The faculty members of the School of Business have made their mark both in academia as well as in industry.
-They are "edu-preneurs" who routinely publish their research in professional journals and books, present their findings at national and international conferences, and yet retain a highly practical and entrepreneurial orientation to their classroom teaching.
+Our faculty members are passionate about teaching and mentoring.
+Most faculty members of the School of Business have made their marks in both academia and industry.
+They are "edu-preneurs" who routinely publish their research in professional journals and books, present their findings at national and international conferences, yet retain a highly practical and entrepreneurial orientation to their classroom teaching.